 23 – Go behind the scenes of an authentic San Diego brewery

-With a locally-led beer tour, guests learn all about the brewing process and the ingredients used to create delicious drinks, and, of course, sample some of the city’s most famous brews along the way.
+On a locally-led beer tour, learn all about the brewing process and the ingredients used to create delicious drinks — and, of course, sample some of the city’s most famous brews along the way.

 24 – Make a splash in San Diego Bay

 Explore San Diego by land and sea without leaving the comfort of your own seat!